 It is the middle of February and your friend gives you a phone call.
 She explains how a nice man from the Internal Revenue Service (IRS) gave her a call last week and helped her dodge a potential fine.
 Your heart begins to sink as she tells you that she mailed the man a $250 prepaid debit card to avoid any additional penalties.
-In this scenario your friend was the victim of a scam that is common during tax season.
+In this scenario, your friend was the victim of a scam that is common during tax season.

 Recently I was the target of a scam attempt and almost a victim.
 In January I received an email from the “IRS” requesting that I click on a link and update my tax information for 2016.
-I stopped myself before I clicked on the link, but they would have undoubtedly requested that I provide my name, birthdate, address, and social security number – everything needed to commit identify theft.
+I stopped myself before I clicked on the link, but they would have undoubtedly requested that I provide my name, birthdate, address, and social security number – everything needed to commit identity theft.

 Unfortunately, many people are targeted by these types of scams every year.
 Scammers rely on a person’s fear and lack of knowledge of the IRS’s procedures.
 The following are some tips that can help readers avoid becoming a victim of these scam attempts.
-All information was taken directly from the IRS website and summarized for this blog post:
+All information was taken directly from the IRS website and summarized in this blog post:

 - The first thing to remember is that if you owe any taxes or have a potential issue on your tax return, the IRS will contact you by mail as a first attempt to reach you.
 Later on you may be able to schedule a call with a registered agent, but a registered agent will most likely not call you out of the blue.
 If you receive a call that you are not expecting, the best thing to do is hang up immediately.